 As she screeches for help, the demons’ fire lassoes attach to her ankles but Karakate’s grip tightens, continuing to beg, until both screaming girls are pulled apart, one toward the fire and waiting demons, the other seemingly to a tumbling vehicle (which is later overturned not far from the temple gates).

 Katesurang screams awake, scaring herself and the two women in the room who’d just pronounced Mae Karakate dead.
 All three scurry to opposite corners and Katesurang wonders aloud what kind of dream she’s having.
 The maids are certain their lady is possessed and tear from the room, alerting the rest of the household, who rush to assess the problem.
 With the permission of his father, Phor Daed steps inside, lantern in hand and eyes her crouched in the dark.
 Katesurang watches him and murmurs dreamily: “So handsome.
 What a great dream.”
 [My favorite part.]
-But when she leans into the light, his face drops in disappointment calling her Mae Karakate, which confuses Katesurang even farther.
+But when she leans into the light, his face drops in disappointment, calling her Mae Karakate, which confuses Katesurang even farther.

-It’s not until she’s faced with the all the other strangers outside her door, a dazed perusal of her surroundings after a frantic escape attempt, a fainting spell, and a giddy glimpse of her “new” body in the mirror, sprinkled with a few pinches (just to make sure), that she accepts she’s not dreaming and immediately chooses to take on this task as her duty and do what Karakate asked, so she can go back home.
-Unfortunately, she realizes immediately that what she’s up against is far greater than just “doing good deeds” but undoing human resistance.
+It’s not until she’s faced with the all the other strangers outside her door, a dazed perusal of her surroundings after a frantic escape attempt, a fainting spell, and a giddy glimpse of her “new” body in the mirror, sprinkled with a few pinches (just to make sure), that she accepts she’s not dreaming and immediately chooses to take on this task as her duty to do what Karakate asked, so she can go back home.
+Unfortunately, she realizes immediately that what she’s up against is far greater than just “doing good deeds” but rather, undoing human resistance.
 For Karakate was known to be a violent and hateful, first time (we hope) murderess, who left nothing but self-made enemies and victims in her wake.

 A Modern Woman